delet-dis/ElementaryLauncher/README.md

 Repositories, in turn, interact with the data services and broadcast receivers layer

-> In fact, everything works through the `AndroidViewModel`, but this method differs only in that it can receive the `Application` inside itself.
-This is used when a `Context` is needed.
 ### 🛬 OnboardingActivity
 <img src="https://user-images.githubusercontent.com/47276603/122662600-6dbc9900-d1be-11eb-8063-7fb7b08e646c.png" width="600" hspace="5" vspace ="10">